sherazc/playground/projects/central_masjid_dashboard/cdb/misc/notes.md

 This function will call APIs and update CompanyDashboard.state.
 This function will be called on initial CompanyDashboard load and on refresh events.

-CompanyDashboard will poll for version.
-If new version is available then data will be refreshed.

 Remove all references to /login nav link